zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ## What the book is about

 The book is a distillation of various techniques, thought processes, and design patterns commonly found in functional programming circles.
-The primary goal of the book, it seems, is to provide an alternative to existing literature on functional programming, which often tends to be either overly academic or lacking in essential foundational concepts.
+The primary goal of the book is to provide an alternative to existing literature on functional programming, which often tends to be either overly academic or lacking in essential foundational concepts.
 Consequently, it makes functional programming more accessible beyond academia and demonstrate its relevance to the software engineering industry.

-Rather than providing a universal definition of functional programming or advocating for a strictly functional approach, the book acknowledges that for any action to take place in software some form of side effect must occur.
-However, it emphasizes the need for these side effects to be organized and controlled, allowing for a greater focus other key concepts such as computations and data.
+Rather than providing a universal definition of functional programming or advocating for a strictly functional approach, the book acknowledges that, for any action to take place in software, some form of side effect must occur.
+However, it emphasizes the need for these side effects to be organized and controlled, allowing for a greater focus on other key concepts such as computations and data.

 ## Distinguishing between actions, calculations and data

-When looking at any code through the lens of functional programming, it is crucial to classify it into one of three categories:
+When looking at any code through the lens of functional programming, it is crucial to classify it into one of these three categories:

-- Actions: Constructs that affect the external state of the application.
+- Actions: Constructs that change the state of the application.
 Their behaviour depends on when and how many times they are executed, making them challenging to test and analyze.
-In functional programming, these are referred to as impure functions.
+In functional programming, functions that perform actions are referred to as impure functions.
+However, actions can come in many forms: class constructors, variable access expressions, property access expressions, array access expressions, variable assignment, property deletion, and many others.

-- Calculations: Constructs that do not alter external state and always produce the s ame output for the same input.
+- Calculations: Constructs that do not alter the state and always produce the same output for the same input.
 They are responsible for processing application data and are easier to test and analyze.
 In functional programming, these are known as pure functions.

 - Data: Recorded facts about events that hold meaning without execution and can be interpreted in various ways.